-Context and Impact indicators 17/12/2021 Timeliness Data from the European Environment Agency: Data available 1 1⁄2 year later.
+Context and Impact indicators 17/09/2021 Data from the European Environment Agency: annual but voluntary, could supplement.
+Timeliness Data from the European Environment Agency: Data available 1 1 / 2 year later.
 Data under the Nitrates Directive, the frequency of data collection is every 4 years.
 The timeliness (delay for availability of the data) is between 1 and 2 years (Member States often provide their national report with delay).
 For the period 2015-2019 had to be notified by 31 st June 2020; some MSs still have to do so which lead to a delay for the Commission report on the implementation for the Directive.
-Comments/caveats [Indication capacity]: It is acknowledged that agriculture is a main contributor to diffuse nitrates pollution.
+Comments/caveats Tor the Commission report on the implementation for the Directive.
+[Indication capacity]: It is acknowledged that agriculture is a main contributor to diffuse nitrates pollution.
 Inter-annual variation in hydrology may give rise to variation in river nitrate concentrations in surface water bodies, but this does not affect long-term trends.
 Moreover, this indicator refers only to groundwater.
 [Readily available?]: An indicator (AEI 27.1) is available, but has not been updated since 2009, needing checking on the sources of information (unofficial MS's reporting) used for its estimation.
 The current AEI 27.1 is built as follows: for groundwater, groundwater monitoring station data are used for the current situation and groundwater bodies for the time series and trend analysis.
 However, the density and the stability of the monitoring station networks varies among Member States.
 The 4 yearly Commission reports on the implementation of the Nitrates Directive includes the percentage of stations with average values equal to or exciding 25, 40 or 50 mg nitrate per litter during the reporting period in question as well as previous ones, for each single Member State.
-[Downscaling:] Nationally averaged groundwater nitrate concentrations are all below the Nitrates and Drinking Water Directives limit of 50 mg NO 3 /l.
-National aggregation masks considerable variation at the scale of individual groundwater monitoring stations (e.g. approx. 13 % of groundwater monitoring stations across Europe, in 2009, exceeded the 50 mg NO 3 /l limit).
-[Quality:] The sampling frequency and density of stations monitored varies between countries.
-Similarly, the computation of the percentage of stations above the limit of 50 mg NO3/I is not meaningful if the stations location and sampling frequency is not spatially representative, or changes from one year to another.
+[Downscaling:] Nationally averaged groundwater nitrate concentrations are all below the Nitrates and Drinking Water Directives limit of 50 mg NO3/l.
+National aggregation masks considerable variation at the scale of individual groundwater monitoring stations (e.g. approx. 13 % of groundwater monitoring stations above the limit of 50 mg NO3/l is not meaningful if the stations location and sampling frequency is not spatially representative, or changes from one year to another.
 According to reports on Nitrates Directive: 'efforts are needed to ensure that the turnover of monitoring stations does not affect the accuracy of water quality trends'.
-The data provided via WISE-SoE Groundwater might be for the future combined with the data coming from the Nitrate Directive (which reflect more the impact of agriculture).
-DG Environment and EEA are together with Member States (MS) working on a streamlining of the different MS reporting on water quality including coordination of WISE-SOE and Nitrate Directive reporting.
-This indicator has common ground with the one used for the EU reporting on UN Sustainable Development Goals.
+The data provided via WISE-SoE Groundwater might be for the future combined with the data coming from the Nitrate Di

 This document has been prepared by the Commission services as guidance to the Member States or to any other parties (e.g. for the purpose of drafting the national CAP Strategic Plans).
-The document does not bind the European Commission in relation to the future approval procedure of the CAP
+This document is not a final document, as it is based on the recent political agreement and it has no legal binding value.
+Please note that the ordinary legislative procedure is not finished and the Regulation not adopted yet.